A Police Killing Without a Hint of Racism

 Why isn’t that enough to warrant serious, systemic reform?

 Black Lives Matter and its progressive allies who want to advance its reform agenda, believing that it will save innocents of all races and that it will disproportionately save lives in black communities, display a laudable commitment to speaking out every time the police killing of a black person illustrates a flaw of the status quo.
-But publicizing and protesting egregious instances of white people being killed would do as much to advance its agenda agenda.
+But publicizing and protesting egregious instances of white people being killed would do as much to advance its agenda.

 Daniel Shaver’s case is instructive.
 His killing deserves more journalistic coverage as a matter of substance and more activist attention as a matter of strategy.
 Here is how Mark Geragos, an attorney in the case, describes the body-cam footage, which has been shown in court but not released to the public: